MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 These parameters are intended to minimize additional connection latency when a recursive resolver is not compliant with the requirements in
 {{server-behavior}}, and SHOULD NOT be included if most clients are using compliant recursive resolvers.
-When SvcDomainName is ".", server operators SHOULD NOT include these hints, because they are unlikely to convey any performance benefit.
+When SvcDomainName is the origin hostname or the owner name (which can be written as "."), server operators SHOULD NOT include these hints, because they are unlikely to convey any performance benefit.